 Leah Hargrove, Clan Carmichael USA Magazine Editor

 Be part of this community effort to memorialise Thomas Carmichael and own your own copy of his life story.
-Available in my shop.
+Available in my Etsy shop.

 Special thanks to the Kickstarter Backers who made this project possible: